gctools-outilsgc/aurora-website/src/docs/en/component/cards.md

 Cards can make your web product more engaging.
 However, you should consider the type of information you are sharing, as well as how the user will be viewing this information before you decide to use a card.

 If multiple cards are placed on a page, they should be placed 16px apart on all sides.

-*Example image of cards used on a page*

 ### Components of a card